 I called OA.
 I had just missed the big Saturday meeting in San Rafael.
 My cousin had mentioned OA to me last year but I got busy and never called OA.
 I called my cousin in Detroit and explained my dilemma.
 We had a meeting on the phone.
 She explained the program to me.
 And became my temporary sponsor.
 I got a Marin meeting list and began to go to meetings in January 1998.
 It was hard to find a sponsor, it seemed a lot of the meeting participants weren’t abstinent or not available to sponsor.
 I did not see a lot of physical recovery in the meetings I attended, even though I was beginning to recover emotionally and spiritually.
 At one of the OA meetings, a woman shared about the complete path of life about the H.O.W. of OA.
 I tried a few of those meetings.
 I found a more disciplined structure in the H.O.W. program.
 I found a sponsor and got abstinent.
 I did a step up and became a basic food sponsor.

 Having a rich background in soul food cooking, I have learned how to cook my soul food low fat, using spices and herbs replacing the flavor of other fatty substances.
 No one in the program could help me with that.
-I am usually the only person of color at the meetings I attend.
+I am generally the only individual of color at the meetings I attend.
 I feel OK about that and feel accepted as another person with a food addiction, struggling to be free.
 I have been giving my children healthy cooking ideas, hoping that my 27 grandchildren will be turned on to healthy eating and perhaps escape some of the medical conditions that go along with being an African-American.
 We have Sunday dinners, most Sundays and I introduce a new vegetable to the feast.
 And, as a result, my grandchildren look for at least three different vegetables at the Sunday dinners.
 My theory is that meat and bread will show up, but it is the vegetables you have to invite to the table.
 It is a good time for my family to catch up and socialize and talk about nutritional food plans for the family.